-The FTSE Small Caps Index is up 0.4 percent in mid-session trade, outpacing a 0.2 percent gain on the blue-chip FTSE 100 (FTSE: ^FTSE - news) index, while the FTSE 250 (FTSE: ^FTMC - news) mid-cap index is also up by 0.4 percent.
+The FTSE Small Caps index is flat by around midday, in line with a flat blue-chip FTSE 100 (FTSE: ^FTSE - news) index but outperforming a 0.5 percent decline on the FTSE 250 (FTSE: ^FTMC - news) mid-cap index.

 Reuters messaging rm://firstname.lastname@example.org